 (e) one person with knowledge of and experience in the plumbing industry appointed by the Minister; and

-(f) 2 persons with the ability to represent the interests of consumers nominated by the Minister to whom the administration of the Consumer Affairs Act 1971 is committed.
+(f) 2 persons with the ability to represent the interests of consumers nominated by the Minister to whom the administration of the Fair Trading Act 2010 is committed.

 (2a) The Minister must ensure, to the extent practicable, that the person appointed under subregulation (2)(a) is not and has not been a participant in the plumbing industry.